wsmaisys/waseemmansari.github.io/README.md

 [🔗 Live Demo](https://mogambo-calendar-assistant.onrender.com) • [💻 GitHub](https://github.com/wsmaisys/mogambo-voice-ai-scheduler)

-Privacy-first, expert-grade calendar assistant for Google Calendar.
-Combines advanced AI, robust voice recognition, and seamless automation for context-aware scheduling and natural conversation—via both text and voice.
+**Problem:** Manual calendar management is tedious and time-consuming.
+Inspired by Alexa and Siri, I wanted to build a conversational agent to manage my calendar through natural voice commands.

+**Solution:** Implemented Google OAuth for secure access to personal calendar data and built a voice-driven assistant for scheduling and reminders.
+The app is currently in testing mode (not verified or published) and used for personal chores only.

+**Impact:** Demonstrates the feasibility of voice-based calendar management for personal productivity, but not yet ready for public or production use.

-**✨ Key Features:** Voice & Text Input, Google Calendar Automation, Intelligent Event Matching, Clarification Workflow, Privacy & Security, Modern UI.
+**✨ Key Features:** Voice & Text Input, Google Calendar Integration (OAuth), Intelligent Event Matching, Clarification Workflow, Privacy & Security, Modern UI.
 **🛠️ Tech Stack:** FastAPI, LangGraph, LangChain, Google Calendar API, SpeechRecognition, pydub, gTTS, Bootstrap, FullCalendar.

 ---